All Directors and Officers associated with Learn For Life Kenya serve in a voluntary capacity.

 As a new organization, we are committed to building a Board that is passionate about our mission and will deliberately and intentionally select community leaders who offer the skill sets necessary for the governance of an organization operating internationally.
 Our inaugural Board has recruited Directors and Officers possessing strong experience in the fields of leadership, management, finance, grant writing, fund raising, medicine, and education.

-Bonnie's relationship with the people of Kenya began in 2011, when she participated in a massive shoe collection project with the organization Think Kindness.
+Bonnie’s relationship with the people of Kenya began in 2011, when she organized a massive shoe drive with the organization Think Kindness.
 She and her oldest child, Alex, traveled to central Kenya to put some of those shoes on the feet of children living in two orphanages.
 Moved by the children’s hopeful, persevering spirits, she determined to get involved in Kenya in a more significant, long-lasting way.